mrkwapo/OCR-Projects/INSTAGRAM/README.md

 *$ node filename.js*

-It will take a wile for the promise to return the results.
-And when the results return, they will be a mess but notice all the data is in an array.
+It will take a while for the promise to return the results.
+And when the results return, they will be a mess but notice all the data is delivered in an array.
+You can use the .split() method to extract specific text from the results.

-**Step 10**

-**Step 11**